Huntter111/warzone-ua/README.md

-# warzone-ua is the website top 1 in google search
+# warzone-ua is the website top 1 in google search.